 The multipolarity of a nuclear transition can be measured in various ways.
 One striking difference between different multipolarities is the angular intensity distribution of the radiation.
-The distribution is given by the Legendre polynomials of the corresponding order.
+The distribution is given by the Legendre polynomials (as a function of $\cos\theta$ where $\theta$ is the angle of emission with respect to the quatization axis) of the corresponding order.
 The distribution of the radiation for one transition will only give us information about the order of the transition, it is not possible to see if the transition is magnetic or electric.
 To do this we also need to measure the polarisation of the radiation.

 To get an non-isotropic intensity distribution, the magnetic sub-levels must be unevenly populated.
 Assuming, see figure 1 that an I=1 state is de-excited into an I=0 state, we have three possible transitions corresponding to the three magnetic sublevels for I=1.
-Each transition have a different $\Delta m$ , and therefore a different angular intensity distribution.
-The problem is that is not trivial to separate the three transitions.
-We can split up the levels by applying an external magnetic field, but even a very large field will not make it possible to separate the transitions with a normal $\gamma$ -ray detector.
+Each transition has a different $\Delta m$ , and therefore a different angular intensity distribution.
+The problem is that it is not trivial to separate the three transitions.
+We can split the levels by applying an external magnetic field (Nuclear Zeeman effect), but even a very large field will not make it possible to separate the transitions with a normal $\gamma$ -ray detector.
 We will therefore see a sum of the three angular distributions, and if the sub-levels are evenly populated the sum will be isotropic.
-One way to solve the problem is to lower the temperature of the source so that the Boltzmann distribution will give an uneven distribution of the population of the sub-levels.
-To do this, the temperature must be as low as about 0.01 K.
+One way to solve the problem is to lower the temperature of the source so that the Boltzmann distribution will give an uneven population of the sub-levels.
+To do this, the temperature must typically be as low as about $0.01~\rm K.$